freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/giving-a-conference-talk/index.md

 Pick a topic that interests you!
 Topics that you are passionate about or about which you can tell a great story work best.
 Brainstorming can help narrow down your ideas to the ones that are truly great.

-There are a lot of conferences that like having speakers who are earlier in their career.
-They bring a fresh perspective and are often working on things that are exciting.
+A lot of conferences like having speakers who are earlier in their career.
+They bring a fresh perspective and are often working on exciting projects.

 ## Start Small

-If you are interested in public speaking/giving a tech talk, you can start small.
+If you are interested in public speaking / giving a tech talk, you can start small.
 Many communities have meetup groups for a wide range of technologies.
-You could give a lightning talk (a short talk, usually 5 minutes) version of the talk you want to propose elsewhere.
+You could give a "lightning talk" (a short talk, usually 5 minutes) version of the talk you want to propose elsewhere.

 ## Create an Outline